MassCEC is working to equitably bring the benefits of clean energy jobs to our Commonwealth’s diverse populations.

 Current Activities

-Workforce Equity Training Grants
+Equity Workforce Training Grants

-Resources
+Resources and Support

 High Priority Occupations for Meeting Massachusetts Climate Goals